How to Calculate Lumens Per Watt

 Lower-quality LED products often feature:

-These issues result in higher total cost of ownership through increased energy consumption, more frequent replacements, and inadequate illumination.
+These issues result in a higher total cost of ownership through increased energy consumption, more frequent replacements, and inadequate illumination.

 Professional Installation Note: LED fixture installation often involves electrical work that should be performed by qualified electricians in accordance with local electrical codes and safety requirements.